SNS44/Internship-Dendro/README.md

 ## ✅ How to Run

-Run `tree_CNN.ipynb` to train the image classifier and save:
+Run `tree.ipynb` to train the image classifier and save:
 Launch the app:

 streamlit run streamlit_integrated.py